open-telemetry/opentelemetry-demo/docs/kubernetes_deployment.md

 helm install my-otel-demo open-telemetry/opentelemetry-demo
 ```

+> **Note**
+> The OpenTelemetry Demo Helm chart version 0.11.0 or greater is required to
+> perform all usage methods mentioned below.

 ## Use the Demo

 The demo application will need the services exposed outside of the Kubernetes